tommyh/backbone-view-model/README.md

 ## Testing

 This project uses QUnit for it's automated tests.

-If you'd like to contribute, please:
+You can run the automated tests in one of two ways:

+1. Open the following files in your browser: `backbone-view-model/test/basic.html` and `backbone-view-model/test/require-js.html`.

+2. Karma: Right now this is broken.
+TODO - can someone help fix this?

+## Contributing

-* make sure the tests are green: `backbone-view-model/test/basic.html` and `backbone-view-model/test/require-js.html`.
+* Make sure the tests are green.
-* add tests for your new feature/fixes
+* Add tests for your new features/fixes, so I don't break them in the future.
+* Add documentation to the README, so people know about your new feature.